-Director of Admissions, RN-BSN, MSN-Learning & Education, MSN-FNP
+Director of Admissions, RN-BSN, MSN-Leadership & Education, MSN-FNP

 About the MSN Family Nurse Practitioner Degree

 The Master of Science in Nursing (MSN) Family Nurse Practitioner (FNP) program prepares students to assume the role of Advanced Practice Clinician in nursing.
 Upon completion of the program, the student will have earned a graduate degree in nursing and be prepared for national licensure as a Family Nurse Practitioner.

 - Two entry options: Baccalaureate in Nursing to MSN FNP or the Associate Degree RN to MSN FNP bridge program